Does Medicare Cover the Shingles Vaccine?

 Medicare prescription drug plans are available for Medicare beneficiaries to purchase from private insurance providers that are Medicare-affiliated.
 Every Part D plan has a list of prescription drugs, called a formulary, that are included in the benefits.

-As of now, Medicare requires all stand-alone Part D and Medicare Advantage plans that include prescription drug coverage to offer at least one type of the available shingles vaccines.
+As of now, Medicare requires all stand-alone Part D and Medicare Advantage plans that include prescription drug coverage to offer the shingles vaccine.
 The amount you pay out-of-pocket for your vaccine depends on what your plan provider charges as a copayment and deductible.
 If you haven’t met your plan’s deductible for the current year, you may end up paying full price for your vaccine.

 Your final cost for your shingles vaccines depends on what your Medicare insurance policy covers and the amount of the copayment.
 All prescription drug plans categorize the drugs and vaccines they cover on the formulary into tiers, and each tier carries a different copayment amount.
 For example, tier-one drugs have the lowest copayment and include most generic drugs.